-In just one year, (FY 18-FY 19) the revenue from sale of power has increased by 8 % while the power purchase cost (PPC) has increased by 24 %.
-In this financial year as well, BESCOM has failed to manage the power purchase costs efficiently and has relied heavily on short and medium term power purchases increasing the total cost by INR 3058 crs.
-BESCOM should have optimised product mix with use of low cost source of power to stay within Commission approved rates
+In just one year, (FY 18-FY 19) the revenue from the sale of power has increased by 8 % while the power purchase cost (PPC) has increased by 24 %.
+In this financial year as well, BESCOM has failed to manage the power purchase costs efficiently and has relied heavily on short and medium-term power purchases increasing the total cost by INR 3058 CRS.
+BESCOM should have optimized product mix with the use of the low-cost source of power to stay within Commission approved rates

-Power Purchase Cost: Karnataka state in FY 19-20 was blessed with good monsoon rains, as a result, all the dams in the state were running at full capacity.
-However, in the power purchase projections for FY 21, BESCOM has understated the procurement from KPCL Hydel (increase of 61 MU only).
+Karnataka state in FY 19-20 was blessed with good monsoon rains, as a result, all the dams in the state were running at full capacity.
+However, in the power purchase projections for FY 21, BESCOM has understated the procurement from KPCL Hydel (an increase of 61 MU only).
 BESCOM should have focussed on procuring higher units of power from KPCL Hydel which is available at a competitive rate and reduced the projected power purchase from other categories for FY 21 to reduce the overall weighted average cost of PPC.

 From our analysis, it can be noted that between FY 18 and FY 19, the % of industrial consumption of energy in BESCOM served areas as a proportion to Karnataka state has fallen by 6%.
 The industries in the region are buying power from open access.
 BESCOM needs to focus on providing quality power and reduce the tariff to the industries since this sector has a major scope for job creation.